-- Select ADDRESS BOOK from the Destination Entry menu.

-- Press the ADD soft key.

-- Press the CURRENT LOCATION soft key.

-Press the DONE soft key to save your entry under the name you chose.
+- Select ADDRESS BOOK from the Destination Entry menu. - Press the ADD soft key. - Press the CURRENT LOCATION soft key. - Assign a name to the entry as described in Adding, deleting or editing the address book above. - Press the DONE soft key to save your entry under the name you chose.